By Jody Halsted

 Some RV dealerships offer rental units.
 Leach Camper Sales in Council Bluffs, Lichtsinn RV in Forest City, Autorama in Des Moines, Kamper Korner RV in DeWitt, and Good Life RV in Bevington are a few of the best known Iowa RV rental locations.

-If you’re not near any of those locations, try sites like RV Share, Ultimate RV Rentals, and Outdoorsy.
+If you’re not near any of those locations, try sites like RV Share and Outdoorsy.
 These sites allow you to search for privately owned RVs in your area, saving you both money and miles.

 How to Choose the Best RV Rental for Your Trip